bidpl/cs225-finalProj-weLuv391/ProjectProposal.md

 California Road Network Data:
 https://www.cs.utah.edu/~lifeifei/SpatialDataset.htm
-Nodes, each line represents: (NodeID, 0, longitude, latitude) https://www.cs.utah.edu/~lifeifei/research/tpq/cal.cnode Edges, each line represents: (EdgeID, startNodeID, endID, direct-distance[, 1]), [] is appended by us https://www.cs.utah.edu/~lifeifei/research/tpq/cal.cedge OpenFlights Plane Data, each line represents: (-AirportID, Name, Longitude, Latitude) https://raw.githubusercontent.com/jpatokal/openflights/master/data/airports.dat We will create our own new dataset of Flight edges, where we assume each airport connects to each other airport.
-Each line in this flight edge dataset represents: (-FlightID, startAirport, endAirport, direct-distance, 1)
+Nodes, each line represents: (NodeID, 0, 0, longitude, latitude) https://www.cs.utah.edu/~lifeifei/research/tpq/cal.cnode Edges, each line represents: (EdgeID, 0, startNodeID, endID, direct-distance) https://www.cs.utah.edu/~lifeifei/research/tpq/cal.cedge OpenFlights Plane Data, each line represents: (AirportID, 1, Name, Longitude, Latitude) https://raw.githubusercontent.com/jpatokal/openflights/master/data/airports.dat We will create our own new dataset of Flight edges, where we assume each airport connects to each other airport.
+Each line in this flight edge dataset represents: (FlightID, 1, startAirport, endAirport, direct-distance)

-For our edges we will format it as (ID, startID, endID, direct-distance, transportType[0=road, 1=flight])
+i.e For our nodes we will format it as (ID, transportType[0=road, 1=flight], name, longitude, latitude) For our edges we will format it as (ID, transportType[0=road, 1=flight], startID, endID, direct-distance)

-Note that by having a factor of (-1) on our flight ID and airport ID, we can combine our flights and intersection datasets, where a negative value represents flight.

 ## Data Correction